daniel-oa/motor-predictive-maintenance/README.md

 ### 2. Anomaly Classification

-When a motor is classified as Faulty, a second Random Forest classifier identifies the type of anomaly from seven fault classes.
+When a motor is classified as Faulty, a second Random Forest classifier identifies the type of anomaly from seven fault classes:

+- `CurrentAnomaly`
+- `VibrationAnomaly`
+- `TemperatureAnomaly`
+- `VibrationCurrentAnomaly`
+- `VibrationTemperatureAnomaly`
+- `CurrentTemperatureAnomaly`
+- `MultiParameterAnomaly`

 ### 3. Health Index Regression